Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/exploring-visited-state-possibilities.md

 So let's start from where we left off yesterday with our [basic :visited color example](https://daily-dev-tips.com/posts/css-visited-state-why-we-should-use-it/).

 Let's start by adding a [read] label to our HTML.
-I'll be using a span with `aria-hidden` so screen readers won't read this out loud.
+I'll be using a span with `aria-hidden` so screen readers won't read this aloud.

 Change the HTML for each item to look like this: